JulianNicholls/RSS-Viewer/readme.md

 ## Human Time

-Included is humantime.php that implements a human interpretation of a time in the past, like GitHub does.
-It starts with 'just now' for up to a minute and a half, through 'this morning', 'yesterday', and 'a week ago', all the way to 'n years ago'.
+Included is humantime.php that implements a human interpretation of a time in the past, like GitHub and some other sites do.
+It starts with 'just now' for up to a minute and a half, through 'this morning', 'yesterday', and 'a week ago', all the way to 'n months ago' and 'n years ago'.

 ### Known Problems

-Feed entries with pictures bigger than about 160px wide look a bit crap at the moment.
+Feed entries with pictures bigger than about 90px wide look a bit crap at the moment.